bytex-solutions/snamp/docs/installation.md

 * "Apache Karaf Cookbook" by Achim Nierbeck, ISBN-10: 1783985089, ISBN-13: 978-1783985081

 ### Load balancing
-Load balancer should distribute requests between SNAMP nodes.
+Load balancer distributes requests between SNAMP nodes.
 The recommended ordering pattern is _Round-robin_.
-The load balancer must have access to each SNAMP node in the cluster.
+Load balancer must have access to each SNAMP node in the cluster.
 In the clustered configuration your Monitoring & Management Tool should interacts with SNAMP via load balancer only.

-Note that Load Balancer might require a special configuration because interaction between your Monitoring & Management Tool and SNAMP can be based on connectionless protocol, such as SNMP.
+Note that Load Balancer might require a special configuration because interaction between your Monitoring & Management Tool and SNAMP might be based on connectionless protocol, such as SNMP.

 ## SNAMP Management Console
 How to install console.